parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/travel.md

 ### What should I do?

 It is a legal requirement to tell the Driving and Vehicle Licensing Agency (DVLA) of your medical condition as soon as possible.
 It is a criminal offence to not tell the DVLA of a medical condition that may affect your driving.
 Not telling them could result in a fine of up to £1,000 or prosecution if you are involved in an accident.
 It is also important to discuss your medication with your Parkinson’s specialist team or GP and how this may affect your ability to drive.
 This could be, for example, drowsiness, or feeling too sleepy in the daytime.
 Not declaring a health condition would mean your motor insurance is not valid.
 It is an offense to withhold information from your insurance company and so they should also be notified.
-See the Legal Matters page for more information about insurance.
+See the <a href="/learn/living-with-parkinsons/practical-advice/legal-matters" class="internal-link">\_Legal Matters_</a> page for more information about insurance.

 ### Will my GP or specialist talk with the DVLA?